 9.3 End of Force Majeure Event .

-When the Affected Party is able, or would have been able if it had complied with its obligations under Section 9.1 and Section 9.2, to resume the performance of all of its obligations under this Agreement affected by the occurrence of an event or circumstance of Force Majeure, then the period of Force Majeure relating to such event or circumstance shall be deemed to have ended.
+When the Affected Party is able, or would have been able if it had complied with its obligations under Section 9.1 and Section 9.2, to resume the performance of all of its obligations under this Agreement affected by the occurrence of an event or circumstance of Force Majeure, then the Period of Force Majeure relating to such event or circumstance shall be deemed to have ended.

-9.4 relating to force Majeure [This requires further discussion]

 ARTICLE X TERMINATION

 10.1 Owner Termination Events .

 (a) General.
-Without prejudice to Owner’s right to terminate under subsection (b) below, Owner may terminate this Agreement if any of the following events occur (collectively, the “Owner Termination Events”): (i) a voluntary dissolution, bankruptcy, winding-up, liquidation or similar event in respect of Energy Manager is commenced by Energy Manager; (ii) an involuntary dissolution, bankruptcy, winding-up or liquidation in respect of Energy Manager is instituted against Energy Manager and is not stayed, dismissed or terminated within ninety (90) days after commencement; (iii) an Insolvency Event occurs in respect of Energy Manager; (iv) Energy Manager has failed to perform any of its material obligations hereunder or otherwise is in material breach of this Agreement and such failure or breach has continued unremedied (x) for a period of thirty (30) days following notice from Owner demanding cure of such failure or breach or (y) if such cure cannot be reasonably accomplished within such thirty (30) day period, within such longer period of time required for cure, but in any case not in excess of ninety (90) days following notice from Owner demanding cure of such failure of breach (or such shorter period of time of time as may be necessary to avoid the imposition of governmental or regulatory penalties or the loss of a Permit), provided that such Energy Manager has commenced such cure within the thirty (30) day period and diligently pursues such cure; (v) Energy Manager Guarantor suffers an Adverse Credit Change, and such Adverse Credit Change is not cured in a manner reasonably acceptable to Owner (which may include, but not be limited to, Energy Manager providing Owner with additional security in the form and for the term reasonably acceptable to Owner) within five (5) business days of notification thereof; or (vi) Energy Manager fails to provide the Guaranty Agreement as provided in Article XVI herein.
+Without prejudice to Owner’s right to terminate under subsection (b) below, Owner may terminate this Agreement if any of the following events occur (collectively, the “Owner Termination Events”): (i) a voluntary dissolution, bankruptcy, winding-up, liquidation or similar event in respect of Energy Manager is commenced by Energy Manager; (ii) an involuntary dissolution, bankruptcy, winding-up or liquidation in respect of Energy Manager is instituted against Energy Manager and is not stayed, dismissed or terminated within ninety (90) days after commencement; (iii) an Insolvency Event occurs in respect of Energy Manager; (iv) Energy Manager has failed to perform any of its material obligations hereunder or otherwise is in material breach of this Agreement and such failure or breach has continued unremedied (A) for a Period of thirty (30) days following notice from Owner demanding cure of such failure or breach or (B) if such cure cannot be reasonably accomplished within such thirty (30) day period, within such longer Period of time required for cure, but in any case not in excess of ninety (90) days following notice from Owner demanding cure of such failure of breach (or such shorter Period of time of time as may be necessary to avoid the imposition of governmental or regulatory penalties or the loss of a Permit), provided that such Energy Manager has commenced such cure within the thirty (30) day Period and diligently pursues such cure; (v) Energy Manager Guarantor suffers an Adverse Credit Change, and such Adverse Credit Change is not cured in a manner reasonably acceptable to Owner (which may include, but not be limited to, Energy Manager providing Owner with additional security in the form and for the term reasonably acceptable to Owner) within five (5) business days of notification thereof; or (vi) Energy Manager fails to provide the Guaranty Agreement as provided in Article XVI herein.

 (b) Additional Termination Rights .
-Without limiting the Owner Termination Events in subparagraph (a) above, if Owner, in its sole discretion, is dissatisfied with the performance of Energy Manager in performing any of the Services, then Owner may deliver to Energy Manager an “Owner’s Election Notice”, setting forth in reasonable detail the reasons for Owner’s dissatisfaction.
-Within five (5) business days of receipt of the Owner’s Election Notice, Energy Manager shall respond in writing to Owner’s Election Notice (the “Energy Manager’s Response”).
-Thereafter, Owner and Energy Manager, through representatives of their respective senior management, shall meet as often as the Parties deem necessary to resolve the issues raised by the Owner’s Election Notice and Energy Manager’s Response.
-If there is no satisfactory resolution within ninety (90) days of Energy Manager’s Response, then Owner shall have the right to terminate this Agreement upon providing Energy Manager with a written Termination Notice.
+Without limiting the Owner Termination Events in subparagraph (a) above, if Owner, in its sole discretion, determines to terminate this Agreement for convenience (a “Termination for Convenience”), Owner may do so by (i) delivering to Energy Manager a Termination Notice, specifying a Termination Date not less than thirty (30) days from the date of the Termination Notice, and (ii) paying to Energy Manager a payment of Three Hundred Fifty Thousand Dollars ($350,000.00) (the “Liquidated Damages”).

+(c) Necessity of Liquidated Damages.
+The Parties hereby acknowledge and agree that, for purposes of the foregoing subparagraph (b) only, it is difficult or impossible to determine with precision the amount of damages which might accrue as a result of a Termination for Convenience.
+It is agreed that (i) Energy Manager will be damaged as a result of a Termination for Convenience, (ii) it would be impracticable or extremely difficult to fix the resulting therefrom, (iii) any Liquidated Damages paid under subparagraph (b) above are in the nature of liquidated damages and not a penalty, and are fair and reasonable, and (iv) the Liquidated Damages represent a reasonable effort by the Parties to compensate Energy Manager for a Termination for Convenience.